-Propping open outside residence hall doors or in any way tampering with the security system of a residence hall is prohibited.
+- Propping open outside residence hall doors or in any way tampering with the security system of a residence hall is prohibited.

-Tampering with, disabling, or removing fire-fighting equipment, alarms, and smoke detectors is prohibited.
+- Tampering with, disabling, or removing fire-fighting equipment, alarms, and smoke detectors is prohibited.
 Use of this equipment for any other purpose than fighting fires is prohibited.
 Residents must comply with all fire drills, fire alarms, and fire safety regulations.
 Fires must be reported to Duke Police and HRL staff immediately.
-Read more.

 Selling products or services and other forms of solicitation is prohibited in and around University housing.
 This prohibition applies equally to residents, students, guests, visitors, and others, whether or not they are affiliated with the University.

-Smoking is prohibited in University residence halls.
+Smoking is prohibited on campus, including in University residence halls.

 Students are required to dispose of trash in designated containers.
 Trash may not be placed in bathrooms, kitchens, laundry rooms, commons rooms, courtyards, or in any other place.

 Duke University’s Office of Information Technology (OIT) provides wireless network services for campus.
 All wireless access points that connect to the University's network or provide services in locations supported by OIT must be formally approved by OIT prior to deployment.
 The University does not allow the students, faculty, or staff to connect unauthorized access points or routers (things like Netgear, Cisco, Linksys wireless routers) to the campus network without prior authorization.
 OIT continuously monitors the campus wireless network for performance, utilization, and the presence of rogue access points.
 OIT reserves the right to turn off, without notice, any access point or rogue device connected to the network that could impact performance of the Duke wireless network, or puts university systems, data, and users at risk.
 Turning off rogue access points may be accomplished through (a) notifying the individual who deployed the access point to ask for it to be turned off, (b) disabling the wired port into which the access point is connected or (c) by physically removing the access point.

 Possession of keys or other property for which one does not have appropriate authorization or ownership is a violation of University policy.